Tobisho Hirei Japanese pruning shears with gift box and branded blue bag, displayed on wooden surface with flowers

 Leave a review and we’ll plant another tree in your name.

-Compact Japanese pruners for smooth, precise cuts
+Compact Japanese pruning shears for detailed cuts

 • Sizes stocked: 165 mm

-• Steel stocked: Carbon steel
+• Steel stocked: Japanese Carbon steel

 • Other sizes available to order: See related patterns in Tobisho